nidhisajjan25-star/Stellar-Classification-with-Machine-Learning/README.md

 ## Interpretation

-- **QSO (quasars) are classified almost perfectly** (precision and recall both ≈0.99–1.00).
-This makes physical sense: quasars have a very distinctive spectral signature (strong, broad emission lines and characteristically high redshift) that separates them cleanly from stars and galaxies in feature space.
+- **STARs are classified almost perfectly** (precision and recall both ≈0.99–1.00).
+This makes physical sense: stars have a very distinctive spectral signature and intense brightness that separates them cleanly from quasars and galaxies in feature space.
-- **GALAXY and STAR are slightly harder to separate from each other** (precision/recall both ~0.94–0.95), which is consistent with the astrophysical reality that some galaxy and stellar photometric profiles can overlap, especially for compact or distant galaxies that appear point-like, similar to stars.
+- **GALAXY and STAR are slightly harder to separate from each other** (precision/recall both ~0.94–0.95), which is consistent with the astrophysical reality that some galaxy and quaser photometric profiles can overlap, especially for compact or distant galaxies that appear point-like.
+Quasars are galactic nuclei at larger distances, and thus similar to galaxies.
 - **High AUC (0.98 average) across all classes** indicates the model's predicted probabilities rank true positives above false positives very reliably — performance is strong and consistent even before applying a specific classification threshold.
 - **The macro and weighted averages are nearly identical** (0.96 vs 0.96), which tells us the classes are well-balanced in the evaluation set and that no single class is dominating the aggregate metrics.
 This is expected here since SMOTE balanced the classes before they were split.